vuldb/cyber_threat_intelligence/actors/k/KongTuke/README.md

 _Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.kongtuke](https://vuldb.com/?actor.kongtuke)

+## Campaigns

+The following _campaigns_ are known and can be associated with KongTuke:

+* CrashFix
+* ModeloRAT

 ## Countries

 These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with KongTuke: